-- 1 For high-strength quenched and tempered steels, see AS/NZS 1554.4. - 2 Steels relying on a strength increase from cold work may incur a loss of strength in the heataffected zone of the weld. - 3 For steels subject to design service temperatures colder that -10° C, reference should be made to the brittle fracture provisions of AS/NZS 1554.1.
+- 1 For high-strength quenched and tempered steels, see AS/NZS 1554.4. - 2 Steels relying on a strength increase from cold work may incur a loss of strength in the heat-affected zone of the weld. - 3 For steels subject to design service temperatures colder than -10° C, refer to the brittle fracture provisions of AS/NZS 1554.1.
 Impact tests (not normally a requirement of this Standard) in addition to those prescribed by the Standards in Item (b) above may be required to establish compliance with AS/NZS 1554.1.